Gelbpunkt/IdleRPG/styleguide.md

 At every file's top, insert the license header please.
 You may fine it in most of the files, just copy paste it.

-### Black
+### Black, flake8 and isort

+We use black for codestyle and isort for import ordering.
-Always run `test.sh` and run `pip3 install black && pip3 install flake8` before.
+Always run `test.sh` and run `pip3 install black && pip3 install flake8 && pip3 install isort` before.
 Fix any issues caused.

 ### Import Order

-Order your imports alphabetically.
-Partial imports after normal ones, seperated with one line.
+Order your imports with `isort -rc .`.
-Also, **no empty lines after license header and imports**.
+Also, **no empty lines after license header**.
-2 empty lines after last imports.
+2 empty lines after the imports.

 Example: